Further information#

 • Use a while loop when only know a specific condition under which you should iterate.

-Why should I not check if a boolean is True#
+Why should I not check if a boolean is equal to True or False#

 It is possible to create a boolean by comparing another boolean to True or False for example: